The Borough Hall

 The Borough Hall was added to the Theatres at Risk Register in 2022.

-The building requires significant investment in order to modernise and bring it up to the standards expected by both current audiences and performers.
+The building requires significant investment to modernise and bring it up to the standards expected by current audiences and performers.
 There are also concerns surrounding the level of general maintenance.

 There have been various plans for the building in recent years.
 In 2014, plans were submitted for a proposal to modernise the building, retaining it for live performance use but in a scheme that would have seen the loss of some of the important interiors and included controversial extensions to the exterior.
 The plans did not proceed.

-More recently the council and producer / regional venue operator Selladoor commenced negotiations to reopen the theatre as a 640-seat venue, hosting performances for transfer to the West End.
+More recently, the council and producer / regional venue operator Selladoor commenced negotiations to reopen the theatre as a 640-seat venue, hosting performances for transfer to the West End.
 Sadly, talks collapsed in 2020.
-The council now plans to sell the building and it is feared that it could be lost to more lucrative commercial development.

-There are plans to convert the adjacent Meridian House, which is in separate ownership, to residential use. , although following our planning response of May 2023 the applicant submitted revised plans with acoustic reports which alleviated those concerns.
-The council also engaged with us on wording of a proposed planning condition requiring details of acoustic insulation measures and successful post-implementation testing to safeguard the future operations of Borough Hall.
-As of January 2024 the application and its corresponding listed building consent are awaiting determination.
+A planning application has been submitted to convert the adjacent Meridian House, which is in separate ownership, to residential use.
+The council has engaged with us on wording of a proposed planning condition requiring details of acoustic insulation measures and successful post-implementation testing to safeguard the future operations of Borough Hall.
+To date the application and its corresponding listed building consent are awaiting determination.

 Theatre potential